LeetCode Notes: Middle of the Linked List

 Questions

-Given a non-empty, singly linked list with head node head
+Given a non-empty, singly linked list with head node head, return a middle node of linked list.

 If there are two middle nodes, return the second middle node.